puiu91/paste-image-for-embedded-markdown-base64/README.md

 A small utility that will generate a base64 encoded image string with a markdown reference.

+## Use

+Copy and paste an image from memory onto the html page.

 ## Example

 **1.** Embed the base64 image to the document (ideally, at the end of the document)